findout-rental/docs/ERD.md

 - Ratings only after booking period ends
 - Cancellation only 24+ hours before check-in
 - OTP expiration (5 minutes typical)

+**Payment System Rules:**
+- Tenant must have sufficient balance before booking (check balance >= total_rent)
+- Rent is transferred from tenant to owner when booking is created
+- If booking is rejected by owner: Full refund (100%) returned to tenant from owner
+- If booking is cancelled by tenant: Partial refund (80% to tenant, 20% cancellation fee kept by owner)
+- Admin can add money to tenant balance (when tenant pays cash to admin)
+- Admin can withdraw money from owner balance (when owner takes money from admin)
+- All balance changes are tracked in transactions table for audit trail
+- Rent calculation: System compares `nightly_price × number_of_nights` vs `monthly_price × ceil(number_of_nights/30)` and uses whichever is cheaper.
+For bookings ≤ 30 days, uses daily rate calculation.

 ---